People Directory

 Ashesi University

-Dr. Hassan Wahab is the Associate Professor, Humanities & Social Sciences Department and HECO Pillar Lead
+Dr. Hassan Wahab is an Associate Professor in the Law, Humanities and Social Sciences department and HECO Pillar Lead

 Dr. Wahab is an experienced higher education professional (in classroom and administration).
 Expertise in developing and managing international programs.
 Strong on consulting, curriculum development and grant writing.
 Excellent communicator.